zuhlke/engineering-posts/drafts/from-borderlands-to-cornerlands.md

 }
 ```

-So far nothing too unusual.
+So far, nothing too unusual.
 Perhaps the most interesting part is that we have applied a `border-radius` equal to the width of the square (`200px`).
 This is unusual.
 If we want to create a circle, we usually do `border-radius: 50%` instead, right?
 But what happens if we use `100%`, or if we use the specific width of our element, or maybe even more than that?
 Well, this is one of the key concepts to understand `border-radius`.

 When we have a square, the **maximum** value that the `border-radius` property accepts is always half of its width.
 If we put more than this amount, CSS will ignore it and take the maximum value, that is, `width/2` as we have said.
 On the other hand, the **minimum** value is `0`.
 If we pass a smaller number, negative in this case, CSS will ignore it and assume 0, which is the same as if we were not applying any `border-radius` at all.

-But why does this behavior occur and what exactly does CSS do with that value?
+But why does this behavior occur and what exactly does CSS do with the `border-radius` value?
 Well, the key is in its name: `radius`.
 CSS uses the `border-radius` value to build a **circle** with that radius.
 And then it uses it to **round** the **corners** of our element.
 This sounds complicated but you will see that it is very simple to understand visually.

 In our example from earlier, we had a square with a `width: 200px` and a `border-radius: 200px`.
 However, as we have seen, the maximum value for `border-radius` in this case is half the width of the square, so in reality, CSS will assume a value equivalent to `border-radius: 100px`.
 Therefore, we would have a case identical to the following: